temperlang/temperlang-blog/posts/tangle-of-strings.md

 </div>

 Now let's do the same with Temper and take a look at the translations.
 Below, the first tab shows the Temper code.
-It looks like widely used programming languages.
+It looks like widely-used programming languages.
 The subsequent tabs show how the Temper translates into various languages we looked at above.